Centrifugal force

-Riders on a swing carousel interpret the cessation of upward motion as a balancing of the force of gravity, the force of the tension of the chains, and a centrifugal force pushing them away from the center of rotation.
+Riders on a swing carousel interpret the cessation of upward motion as a balancing of the force of gravity, the force of the tension of the chains, and a centrifugal force (pseudo force) pushing them away from the center of rotation.
 A stationary observer on the ground observes uniform circular motion, which requires a net centripetal force that is the combination of the force of gravity and the force of the tension of the chains.

 In Newtonian mechanics, a centrifugal force is a kind of fictitious force (or inertial force) that appears to act on all objects when viewed in a rotating frame of reference.
 It appears to be directed perpendicularly from the axis of rotation of the frame.
 The magnitude of the centrifugal force F on an object of mass m at the perpendicular distance ρ from the axis of a rotating frame of reference with angular velocity ω is $F = m\omega^2 \rho$.

 The concept of centrifugal force simplifies the analysis of rotating devices by adopting a co-rotating frame of reference, such as in centrifuges, centrifugal pumps, centrifugal governors, and centrifugal clutches, and in centrifugal railways, planetary orbits and banked curves.

 The same centrifugal effect observed on rotating devices can be analyzed in an inertial reference frame as a consequence of inertia and the physical forces without invoking a centrifugal force.